 Savings and money market accounts

-Savings accounts, such as the Main Street Savings account offered by Advantage Bank, pay interest based on your balance.
+Savings accounts, such as the Main Street Savings account offered by First Advantage, pay interest based on your balance.
 They allow for a set number of monthly withdrawals and come with an ATM/debit card.
 You can generally link your savings account to your checking account so you can move money between them.

 Money market accounts can be another good place to park your savings, but they usually require a higher minimum balance to avoid fees.
 Like savings accounts, the amount of interest they’ll pay varies depending on your balance.